ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  this filter (in addition to the conditions described above).
 This filter will only apply to link calculations.

+Note, filtering applies to specific contributors in specific reference periods.
+If a contributors' record is excluded for the target period, then by design it will also be excluded for the predictive period when using forwards or backwards imputation as a matched pair will not be found.
+The method will output filtering inclusion markers to show this.

 Trimming (section 6.1.3) should remove any influential growth ratios.
  However, if some remain after trimming, then filtering could be used to remove these known influential growth ratios.
 This would require the method to run twice.
 First to identify the influential growth ratios and second, to run the method again with the filter applied.

-Note, filtering applies to specific contributors in specific reference periods.
-If a contributors' record is excluded for the target period, then by design it will also be excluded for the predictive period when using forwards or backwards imputation as a matched pair will not be found.
+If forward, backward and construction links are all provided in the input dataset, then neither filtering nor trimming will be performed.
+This forces the method to use the exact links provided.

 #### 6.1.2 Growth Ratio Calculations